Ahm15275097/Traceball/README.md

 Constructing And Implementing My Code
 Think of this as the method.
 How will you go about building your program?
-Firstly, some research needed to be done to get the feel of how my code would look like.https://www.w3schools.com/
+Firstly, some research needed to be done to get the feel of how my code would look like.
+I used https://www.w3schools.com/ to help me understand further what was needed to be done.
+The program will be broken down in chunks, the canvas, the user's square and the enemy's square.
+Firstly, i will make the canvas, this is important because this is the area that the game is played in.
+Secondly, I will go about building the user square.
+Then I will try to add movement to the user's square by adding mouse movement, so when the mouse moves the user's square moves aswell.
+After, I will go onto build the enemy's square, here I will need this square to follow the user's square.
+After the game should restart when the two squares touch other.

 Algorithms
 Explanation of the algorithms behind your program